 In this analysis, we assess where solar and storage have the potential to replace existing Massachusetts peaker power plants and where their deployment may yield the greatest environmental health and equity benefits.
 Across Massachusetts, peak electric demand is met in part by 23 oil- and gas-fired peaker power plants and peaking units at larger plants.
 These facilities include both combustion turbines designed to ramp up quickly to meet peak demand, and older steam turbine facilities now operated infrequently as peaker plants.
 Two thirds of Massachusetts peaker plants primarily burn oil, and more than 90% are over 30 years old—resulting in numerous inefficient plants with high rates of greenhouse gas and health-damaging pollutant emissions for every unit of electricity generated.
 Moreover, many of these plants are located disproportionately in urban, low-income and minority communities, where vulnerable populations already experience high levels of health and environmental burdens.

-Massachusetts has set a target to adopt 1,000 MWh energy storage by 2025, and is developing a Clean Peak Standard to support cleaner resources to meet peak electric demand, providing an opportunity to replace inefficient, high-emitting peaker plants with energy storage and solar in vulnerable communities throughout the state.
+Massachusetts has set a target to adopt 1,000 megawatt-hours (MWh) of energy storage by 2025, and is developing a Clean Peak Standard to support cleaner resources to meet peak electric demand.
+These measures provide an opportunity to replace inefficient, high-emitting peaker plants with energy storage and solar in vulnerable communities throughout the state.
 These peaker plants are typically small and run infrequently, which suggests they may be particularly good targets for replacement with energy storage.
 Storage is currently most cost-competitive with peaker plants, but moving forward this approach can set a precedent for displacing fossil fuel power plants across the grid.

 Massachusetts Peaker Power Plant Mapping Tool